Categories

 Greg Howard 1982

-Pic by Alan Light from the
+Pic by Alan Light

-1982 Mpls Comic Con.
+1982 Mpls Comic Con

 The comic strip, Sally Forth.